KunalSin9h/Playlist-Analysis/README.md

 ## Running Tests

-To run tests, run the following command
+To run tests, run the following command.
 1. Find duplicate tracks in collection.

 ```bash